-- To apply the principle and techniques of fiber optical communication. - To distinguish various optical fiber modes, configurations and various signal degradation factors associated with optical fiber. - To integrate optical source, optical detectors, Network Topologies and their application in optical Communication system.
+- To introduce the principle and techniques of fiber optical communication. - To learn various optical fiber modes, configurations and various signal degradation factors associated with optical fiber. - To study about optical source and optical detectors and their application in optical communication system.